oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     ...
 ]]
 ```
+* FieldType MUST be a Primitive type, ArrayOf, MapOf, or a Defined type.
+* FieldID and FieldName values MUST be unique within a type definition.
+* If BaseType is Array or Record, FieldID MUST be the position of the field within the type, numbered consecutively starting at 1.

+If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.

+### 3.1.1 Naming Requirements
-JADN does not restrict the format of TypeName and FieldName, but naming requirements are needed in order to validate JADN specifications.
+JADN does not restrict the syntax of TypeName and FieldName, but naming requirements can aid readability of specifications by highlighting inconsistencies.
 JADN-based specifications MAY define their own name format requirements.
 * Specifications that define name formats MUST define:
     * The permitted format for TypeName
     * The permitted format for FieldName
-    * A Field Separator character not permitted in FieldName of type definitions, used to serialize qualified field names
+    * A Field Separator character not permitted in FieldName, used to serialize qualified field names
-    * A "System" character allowed in TypeName but reserved for naming tool-generated types
+    * A "System" character permitted in TypeName but reserved for use in tool-generated type names
-* Specifications that do not define an alternate name format MUST use the default format defined in Figure 3-1, in [ABNF](#rfc5234) and [Regular Expression](#es9) formats:
+* Specifications that do not define an alternate name format MUST use the definitions in Figure 3-1 expressed in [ABNF](#rfc5234) and [Regular Expression](#es9) formats:
 ```
 ABNF:
 TypeName   = UC *31("-" / UC / LC / DIGIT / Sys)   ; e.g., Color-Values, length = 1-32 characters
 FieldName  = LC *31("_" / UC / LC / DIGIT)         ; e.g., color_values, length = 1-32 characters
-FieldSep   = "/"      ; 'SOLIDUS' (U+002F), Path separator reserved for qualified names, not allowed in FieldName Sys        = "$"      ; 'DOLLAR SIGN' (U+0024), Reserved for tool-generated type names, e.g., $Colors.
+FieldSep   = "/"      ; 'SOLIDUS' (U+002F), Path separator for qualified field names, not allowed in FieldName Sys        = "$"      ; 'DOLLAR SIGN' (U+0024), Reserved for tool-generated type names, e.g., $Colors.
 UC         = %x41-5A  ; A-Z
 LC         = %x61-7A  ; a-z